 Open MRI available at our Humble location to accommodate claustrophobia and patients that have been unable to complete an MRI in a closed magnet.

-MRI, or Magnetic Resonance Imaging, is a non-invasive method of diagnostic testing that is used to obtain important health data.
+MRI, or Magnetic Resonance Imaging, is a non-invasive method of diagnostic testing that we use to obtain important health data.
 This imaging technology is based on radio frequency and a powerful magnetic field.
-MRI may be conducted to observe a variety of internal structures, ranging from bone to soft-tissue organs.
+Go Imaging conducts an MRI to observe a variety of internal structures, ranging from bone to soft-tissue organs.

 There is no ionizing radiation exposure during magnetic resonance imaging.